-You can redeem Discover miles for a direct deposit travel credit, or Amazon.com purchase.
-Discover it miles are worth 1 cent apiece, regardless of how you redeem them.
+You can redeem Discover miles for cash (as a direct deposit) travel credit, or Amazon.com and PayPal purchases.
+The value of Discover miles is the same across all redemption methods.
 There’s also no minimum number of miles needed to redeem, and Discover will credit your account with any unused miles when you close the account or if you don’t use your card for 18 consecutive months.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.